techguruonline/Read-Excel-with-Glue-Visual-Custom-Transform/README.md

 #### JSON file structure:

 `name`: string – (required) the transform system name used to identify transforms.
 Follow the same naming rules set for python variable names (identifiers).
 Specifically, they must start with either a letter or an underscore and then be composed entirely of letters, digits, and/or underscores.
 `displayName`: string – (optional) the name of the transform displayed in the AWS Glue Studio visual job editor.
 If no displayName is specified, the name is used as the name of the transform in AWS Glue Studio.
 `description`: string – (optional) the transform description is displayed in AWS Glue Studio and is searchable.
 `functionName`: string – (required) the Python function name is used to identify the function to call in the Python script.
 `path`: string – (optional) the full Amazon S3 path to the Python source file.
 If not specified, AWS Glue uses file name matching to pair the .json and .py files together.
 For example, the name of the JSON file, myTransform.json, will be paired to the Python file, myTransform.py, on the same Amazon S3 location.
 `parameters`: Array of TransformParameter object – (optional) the list of parameters to be displayed when you configure them in the AWS Glue Studio visual editor.

+We are configuring 2 parameters - 1. bucket_name and 2. prefix_xls
 ![Screenshot of config JSON file](https://github.com/techguruonline/Read-Excel-with-Glue-Visual-Custom-Transform/blob/main/Images/ConfigFile.png)

+Follow the instructions provided above under Prerequisites

+We now have the backend code which we will use it to develop and power the Custom Visual Transform to read an Excel file from S3.
+Lest get into the Glue Studio and follow the below steps to develop a job